 …to all the people in your life and to all the people who approach your business – regardless of size, gender, ability, race or sexuality.
 People will feel welcome if YOU make them feel welcome.

-© 2024 Violet Cristina Photography LLC | violetcristinaphoto@gmail.com | Website and Branding design by Higher Vibes Design
+© 2024 Violet Cristina Photography LLC | violetcristinaphoto@gmail.com | Branding by Higher Vibes Design

 Hate has no home here.